 Sunday School at FPNUU is an important part of any young person's church experience.
-Sunday school is where children learn world religious practices, develop loving community, and develop the skills they need to think about the big questions in life.
-All-Church Family Services are held on Thanksgiving, Christmas, Easter, Union Sunday and Children' s Sunday.
-During these services, children stay with their families.
+Our Sunday programs provide children an opportunity to learn more about Unitarian Universalism and world religions, as well as build community and develop skills they need to consider the big questions in life.

 Religious education at First Parish rotates through three themes, World Religions, Judeo Christian, and Unitarian Universalism.
 The 2017-2018 RE program will focus on UU principles and sources, with emphasis on embracing diversity and social action.
 Children will have opportunities to consider their own thoughts and ideas, while working in the context of a larger community that is grounded in love, respect, wonder, and hope.

 Our multi-age elementary class will be using the Tapestry of Faith curriculum.
 Children will engage in hands-on projects, activities, and discussions as they explore what it means to be a Unitarian Universalist.
 We will begin our journey by considering each of our six sources and how they guide us as we develop our own beliefs and values.
 This class will then build upon the knowledge of the six sources with an exploration of our seven Unitarian Universalist principles and rich history.

 Our children in grades 5-6 will be working on The Questing Year curriculum.
 Specific lessons, projects, and activities will focus on what it means to be a Unitarian Universalist, social action, self-reflection, and community building.
 The Questing Year is all about pondering big questions in a nurturing environment where kids feel valued, safe, and supported.
 The work is engaging and fun, keeping minds and hands very busy!